Updated: 5 days ago

 By getting your little one in a routine which prevents them from becoming under or over tired, you will be able to avoid unnecessary resistance come sleep time.
 This won’t prevent the battle all together as your baby will still be frustrated with the changes, however, you will be reassured knowing that your baby is being put down to sleep at the optimal time and are being given the best opportunity to learn how to settle on their own.

-(Not sure where to start when it comes to routine? - Purchase my Feed and Sleep Routine Guide which provides age appropriate routines from 3 weeks through to 3 years).
+(Not sure where to start when it comes to routine? - My Feed and Sleep Routine Guide provides age appropriate routines from 3 weeks through to 3 years).

 Feeding and Nutrition

 A hungry baby won’t sleep well.
 Make sure your baby is feeding well.
 If they are eating solids, the timing and types of food they eat can have a big impact on the quality and quantity of their sleep.

 Find out more about how feeding and nutrition can impact on sleep here.